giovedoya/Mars-Attack/README.md

 ## File structure

 - <code>game.js</code>: contains all the elements for the game to work.
 Methods: start(), \_update(), \ this.checkCollison(), \_assignClickMouse(), \_timerGame(), \_generateEnemies();
-- <code>scripts.js</code>: contains all the DOM manipulation code to start the game
+- <code>scripts.js</code>: contains all the DOM manipulation code to start the game.
 - <code>asset.js</code>: contains all images and sounds
-- <code>enemies.js</code>: contains the intervals to appear and disappear of the enemies
+- <code>enemies.js</code>: contains the intervals to appear and disappear of the enemies.
-- <code>player.js</code>: Contains the x and y coordinates of the player
+- <code>player.js</code>: Contains the x and y coordinates of the player.
-- <code>game.js</code>: Contains all the features of the game

 ## Useful links